jiritobolka/jiritobolka.github.io/_posts/2014-08-04-get-the-data-from-gooddata-platform.md

 navigate to your metric, open it and locate its identifier key and copy its value.
 You can also use API directly to get metric identifiers.

+### GoodData Project

+_If you don't have a GoodData project, you can create one using this one page project creation template - [Ruby SDK Script](link-to-script)_

-In our example we want to compare our sales reps using the following metrics:
+We want to see open and close quote of Nasdaq during the time.
+Let's use following metrics:

-**Won Amount**: atX3I1GYg85J
-**# Activities** : acKjadJIgZUN
-**# Opportunities**: afdV48ABh8CN
-**# Won Opportunities**: abf0d42yaIkL
+**open**: aiAY9GSReqiT
+**close** : aHZY9nzNeg3f

 Select the sales rep attribute identifier from the project:

-**Opportunity Owner**:  label.opp_owner.id.name

-Now, open the javascript [file](link-to-example-package) that you've downloaded and edit the first 10 rows.
-Fill in your project ID, credentials, metrics and attribute identifiers.
-See the code below:
+**Year (Date)**: date.aag81lMifn6q

+The first lines of the code specify the project id, user credentials and report elements.
+By report elements we mean metrics and attributes.

 {% highlight javascript %}

-var projectId = 'PROJECT_ID',
+	var projectId = 'project-id',
-      user = 'USERNAME,
+		user = 'username@company.com',
-	    passwd = 'PASSWORD';
+		passwd = 'password';

-// Report elements identifiers from which we execute a GD report var metric1 = 'METRIC-IDENTIFIER',
+	// Report elements identifiers from which we execute a GD report var open = 'aiAY9GSReqiT',
-      metric2 = 'METRIC-IDENTIFIER',
-      metric3 = 'METRIC-IDENTIFIER',
-      metric4 = 'METRIC-IDENTIFIER',
+		close = 'aHZY9nzNeg3f',
-      attr1 = 'ATTRIBUTE-IDENTIFIER';
+		year = 'date.aag81lMifn6q';

 {% endhighlight %}